SHAH-JI/quizzler_flutter/README.md

-# quizzlerflutter
+# Quizzler

-A new Flutter application.
+A Flutter Application, developed during the learning of Flutter and Dart.

 ## Getting Started